The Top 5 Essay Writing Tips for Students

-Sometimes it will be immediately obvious from reading the question which type of question it is, while at other times things will be more nuanced.
+Sometimes it will be immediately apparent from reading the question which type of question it is, while at other times, things will be more nuanced.
 Remember: practice makes perfect!

-A helpful exercise to give students the opportunity to practice is to gather up a list of essay questions covering a range of genres from past exam papers.
+A helpful exercise to allow students to practice is to gather up a list of essay questions covering a range of genres from past exam papers.

 Then, divide students into groups and have them sort the questions into the categories above according to question type.

 After identifying the correct approach to their essay prompt, students should begin to plan their responses.